atzori/sebd2024/workshop-post-sebd.md

    - buffet lunch (after first night and following)
    - meals also include drinks on tap (natural and sparkling water, non-alcoholic drinks, beer, wine).

-All invoices will be sent by ICT-SUD in the next days.
+All invoices will be sent by ICT-SUD in the next days, applied VAT is 22% for all costs including accomodation.
 For any special requirement regarding the booking, participants should contact Maurizio Atzori (*atzori@unica.it*).
 For special administrative/fiscal needs regarding the invoice, administrative stuff from universities may contact Mrs. Concetta De Paola ([ICT-SUD](https://www.cc-ict-sud.it/)) by email at *concetta.depaola@cc-ict-sud.it*